Yes, we are still open during Stage 4 Restrictions

-Here’s how we are continuing to support our community.
+Here’s how we are continuing to support our community during Stage 4 Restrictions:

-✅ Child Development (incl.
-NDIS) – Phone consultation
+- Child Development (incl.
+NDIS) – Phone or video consultation

-✅Dementia & Chronic Disease Nursing – Phone consultation & High-priority home visits
+- Dementia & Chronic Disease Nursing – Phone or video consultation & high-priority home visits

-✅ Dental – Emergency only – onsite appointments
+- Dental – Emergency onsite appointments & video consultation

-✅ Disability Services (NDIS) – Online programs; 1:1 Support at Home; Support Coordination
+- Disability Services (NDIS) – Centre-based activities for high priority clients; Online programs; 1:1 Home Support for high priority clients; Support Coordination

-✅ Drug & Alcohol Support – Phone consultation
+- Drug & Alcohol Support – Phone or video consultation

-✅ Occupational Therapy (incl.
-NDIS) – Phone consultation & High-priority home visits
+- Occupational Therapy (incl.
+NDIS) – Phone or video consultation & high-priority home visits

-✅ Physiotherapy (incl.NDIS) – Phone consultation & Onsite appointments – high-risk clients
+- Physiotherapy (incl.NDIS) – Phone or video consultation & onsite appointments for high-priority clients

-✅ Social Support Groups (Aged Care) – Phone contact
+- Social Support Groups (Aged Care) – Phone and video consultation

 ⭐All onsite consultations are by appointment only⭐

-Strict infection control, cleaning and social distancing measures are in place at all CBCHS sites, including temperature checks for clients and staff.
+Strict infection control, cleaning, social distancing and other COVID-safe measures are in place at all CBCHS sites, including temperature checks for clients and staff.

 General Coronavirus Information

-The link below provides an overview of the latest Victorian Government information and advice about Coronavirus – symptoms, travel and what to do to reduce the risk of infection.
+The link below provides an overview of the latest Victorian Government information and advice about Coronavirus – symptoms, testing and what to do to reduce the risk of infection.